vallzter/Team12/README.md

 We decided on wanting to implement two critical components to the website; viewing of products and online shopping.
 We used the RESTful API architecture to display the products.
 But making the online shopping was more diffcult than we thought, 6 models needed to be implemented for the database.
 But we managed to create the views and get it up and running.

 ---

+### Sprint 3
+#### Dependency injection

+When adding meal package to the cart, the add(request) method in src/Team12/cart/views.py has a setter injection which is used when setting the customer.
+The variable customer is set with the correct User object, which represents the customer who is adding a meal package to his cart.

+---
 ## Software architecture

 Our software is designed in well defined layers; Presentation Layer, Logic Layer and Data Layer.